Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization.md

 # Data analysis
-+ Outcome of linear regression plots & correlogram - Ling
++ analyse outcomes of linear regression plots & correlogram for Lebanon - Ling
++ analyse outcomes of linear regression plots & correlogram for Jordan - Marie
-+ Outcome of clustering graphs - Lydia
++ analyse/summarise outcomes of clustering graphs for Lebanon, using tables - Lydia (reponsible for the first 3 graphs), Marie (reponsible for the other 3 graphs)
++ analyse/summarise outcomes of clustering graphs for Jordan, using tables - Diane (reponsible for the first 3 graphs), Enrico (reponsible for the other 3 graphs)